yongyw123/mig-sync-interface/README.md

 1. The MIG controller presents a flat address space to the user interface and translates it to the addressing required by the SDRAM.
 MIG controller is configured for sequential reads, and it maps the DDR2 as rank-bank-row-column.
 Insert ?? image ??
 2. See the DDR2 data sheet, the UI address provided by MIG is 27-bit wide:  {Rank: 1-bit; Row: 13-bit; Column: 10-bit; Bank: 3-bit}
 3. Since there is only one rank, this is hard-coded as zero.
-4. DDR2 native data width is 16-bit; this means each address bit represents 16-bit; (see the datasheet).
+4. DDR2 native data width is 16-bit; this means that the memory could accomodate a total of 2^{27} *(or 2^{26} with one rank)* 16-bit data.
 5. By above, each read/write DDR2 entire transaction is 128-bit.
-This corresponds to 128/16 = 8 address bits (2^{3}).
-This implies that the three LSB bits of the address must be zero (the first three LSB column bits);
+This corresponds to 128/16 = 8 chunks, (2^{3}), thus 3-bit.
+This implies that the three LSB bits of the address must be zero (the first three LSB column bits).
 6. Reference: <https://support.xilinx.com/s/article/33698?language=en_US>

 ### Mapping between User Address and MIG UI Address